neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 ![Dog 1 name](stack1.png)

-We can also see the address of this name (0xffd6a4e4) is is written into our Dog1 memory on the heap, right before the speak function address as we expected:
+We can also see the address of this name (0xffd6a4e4) is written into our Dog1 memory on the heap, right before the speak function address as we expected:

 ![Dog1 Heap](dog1_heap2.png)